ContractLand/terra-bridge-btc/README.md

 ```

 ### Transferring Funds
-To send transfer, users could just send BTC to the multisig address.
+Users could use any bitcoin wallet that supports Segwit to transfer BTC to the multisig address.

 ### Validator Rotation
 The challenge with Bitcoin is how the deposits can be securely controlled from a rotating validator set.